cryptomessaging/edsig/README.md

 ## Command Line Interface Examples

-Create a new persona with a nickname "Satoshi" on your local computer
+Create a new persona with a nickname "Satoshi" on your local computer.
+The resulting files are stored on your computer under the ~/.cryptomessaging directory.
 <pre>
 $ edsig persona create Satoshi
 </pre>

-Join the "Alpha" Persona Service at cryptomessaging.org and upload your Satoshi persona
+Join the "Alpha" Persona Service at cryptomessaging.org and upload your new Satoshi persona:
 <pre>
 $ edsig join https://personas.cryptomessaging.org --nickname Satoshi
 </pre>